Telfar’s cult shopping bag gets a shearling Ugg update

 When it comes to breaking with convention, Telfar Clemens continues to set a new standard, particularly when it comes to disrupting the state of luxury fashion.
 Clemens, who founded his genderless fashion label Telfar back in 2005, has created unisex pieces since the beginning.
 Noted for his subversions of sportswear silhouettes, he has side-stepped the traditional structures of the fashion industry by eschewing runway shows for more experience-based presentations and now also launches collections only when it makes sense.
 His mantra: ‘It’s not for you – it’s for everyone’ could not be more poignant today.

 These days, Telfar has become best known for its cult shopping bag, which comes in three sizes and a multitude of colours – if you can get your hands on one in the first place.
-Accessibly priced and utilitarian in design, the faux-leather tote consistently sells out and has earned its place in the canon of It bags.
+Accessibly priced and utilitarian in design, the faux-leather tote consistently sells out and has earned its place in the canon of desirable bags, which you can find a shopping guide to here.
 Even the New York politician Alexandria Ocasio-Cortez carries a medium in oxblood.

 On Monday, Telfar, who took home the 2020 CFDA Fashion Award for American Accessories Designer of the Year, launches a new collaboration with Ugg that sees the label’s small and medium sized bags realized in Ugg’s signature chestnut suede and cream shearling.
 Only available via pre-order on Telfar’s website (a familiar process for anyone who has tried to procure a Telfar bag) for 24 hours, lucky buyers will first received a Telfar Christmas card followed by the bag itself, which will be delivered between March and Juneteenth 2021.